MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/repair-server.md

 Azure Stack HCI is a hyperconverged system that allows you to repair servers from existing clusters.
 You may need to repair a server in a cluster if there's a hardware failure.

 Before you repair a server, make sure to check with your solution provider, which components on the server are field replacement units (FRUs) that you can replace yourself and which components would require a technician to replace.
-Any component replacement requires you to reimage the server.

-> [!IMPORTANT]
-> It is not possible to permanently remove a server from a cluster.
+Parts that support hot swap typically do not require you to reimage the server unlike the non hot-swappable components such as motherboard do.
+Consult your hardware manufacturer to determine which component replacements would require you to reimage the server.
+For more information, see [Component replacement](#component-replacement).

 ## Repair server workflow